ebiggers/ntfs-3g-system-compression/README.md

 This repository contains a plugin which enables the NTFS-3G FUSE driver to transparently read from system-compressed files.
-It must be built against NTFS-3G version 2016.2.22AR.1 or later, since that was the first version to include support for reparse point plugins.
+It must be built against NTFS-3G version 2017.3.23 or later, since that was the first stable version to include support for reparse point plugins.

 Currently, only reading is supported.
 Compressing an existing file may be done